fbpx

 • A group of coatimundis is called a band.
 Each band contains anywhere from 15 to 20 individuals.

-• Coatis are inquisitive and resourceful creatures, often found around highly populated human areas, scrounging for leftover foods.
+• Coatis are curious and resourceful creatures, often found around highly populated human areas, scrounging for leftover foods.

 • The Coati is a diurnal animal that is most active during the daytime.
 During the night, they cuddle up together to sleep in the trees.